 Academic departments in seven colleges at Mississippi State University offer Master of Arts (M.A.), Master of Science (M.S.), and a number of specialized master's degrees.
-Refer to Graduate Degrees and Majors Offered (http://catalog.msstate.edu/graduate/degrees-majors-offered) for a complete list.
-Consult Admissions Information (http://catalog.msstate.edu/graduate/admissions-information) and the specific master's program description for complete and detailed information regarding both admissions and degree completion requirements.
+Refer to Graduate Degrees and Majors Offered (p.
+183) for a complete list.
+Consult Admissions Information (p.
+20) and the specific master's program description for complete and detailed information regarding both admissions and degree completion requirements.